BA (Psych) Hons, M Psych (Clin), GradDip (Dev Trauma) | Member APS, Fellow CCLP

 Emma also provides assessment and consultation regarding problem eaters with limited diets and for children with food aversion utilising the Sequential Oral Sensory model, with limited therapy appointments.

 Adding further to Emma’s extensive knowledge base she completed a Graduate Certificate in Developmental Trauma through the Australian Childhood Foundation in 2016.

 Emma is a Psychology Board Approved Supervisor of psychologists in training at all levels, including for Clinical endorsement and higher degree students.
 Emma also does some casual lecturing to Masters and PhD candidates at the University of Newcastle.

 Outside of work, Emma spends time with her young family bike riding and exploring the outdoors.

-BSc (Psych) (Hons), M Family Therapy
+BSc (Psych) (Hons), Masters of Family Therapy

 Hillary Milton is a registered psychologist who has over 10 years of experience working in a variety of public health positions (Child and Adolescent Mental Health, Mobile Outreach Therapy Teams, Child and Family) and in private sector working with children and families experiencing a range of issues including complex trauma, out-of-home-care transitions, challenging behaviours, anxiety and depression.